radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 == BFS

+#linebreak()

+=== BFS instroduction

-Adjacency lists of vertices are considered on a first-come-first serve basis.
-Implemented with a _queue_.
+In *breadth-first search* the adjacency lists of vertices are considered on a first-come-first serve basis. *BFS* is implemented with a _queue_ data structure. \

+A _queue_ data structure operates in a FIFO (first-in, first-out) principle.
+Meaning first element that entered the queue, will be the first one to leave the _queue_ (elements are removed in the same order in which they were inserted).

 For a connected graph, the algorithm will return:
 - A spanning tree given by its predecessor function,
 - the level function,
 - the time function (order in which vertices are added to the tree)

-In BFS algorithm we will first consider the neighbors (one-by-one) before we look through the neighbours of any of them. \
+In BFS algorithm we will first consider all of the neighbors (one-by-one) before we look through the neighbours of any of them. \

 Therefore, first edges incident to $r$ are selected, and only after that we are looking at neighbors of the neighbors of $r$. \